gumaerc-testorg/hst.951j-spring-2003/content/pages/syllabus.md

 Prerequisites
 -------------

-Familiarity with SAS and MATLAB® will be helpful, and consultation with respective user manuals may be necessary.
+Familiarity with SAS and MATLAB{{< sup "®" >}} will be helpful, and consultation with respective user manuals may be necessary.

 Grading
 -------